civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(1)** Paragraph 79(4)(b) of the Act is replaced by the following:

-    paragraph 20(1)(hh.1) applies, where the cost of the property to the person was an eligible capital expenditure **at the time the property was acquired**;
+    paragraph 20(1)(hh.1) applies, where the cost of the property to the person was an eligible capital expenditure at the time the property was acquired;

   **(2)** Subsection (1) comes into force or is deemed to have come into force on January 1, 2017.